hmogensen/helianthus/setup.md

 Before setting up the service:

-- Ensure `credentials.txt` exists in the working directory with the correct camera information
+- Ensure `cameras.toml` exists in the working directory with the correct camera information
 - Verify the user specified in the service file has permissions to:
   - Read the credentials file
   - Connect to the network cameras